wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 A Microsoft Intune license is created for you when you sign up for the Intune free trial.
 As part of this trial, you'll also have a trial Enterprise Mobility + Security (EMS) subscription.
 An Enterprise Mobility + Security (EMS) subscription includes both Azure Active Directory Premium and Microsoft Intune.

+> [!NOTE]
-You need at least one Intune license for you as the administrator to access the Microsoft Endpoint Manager admin center.
-If you are unable to access this portal using the step below, or if you don't have an Intune license, you can sign up now for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).
+> If you are unable to access this portal using the step below, or if you don't have an Intune license, you can sign up now for the [Intune free trial](/mem/intune/fundamentals/free-trial-sign-up).
+When setting up Intune, you can give an administrators access to Microsoft Endpoint Manager [without them requiring an Intune license](/mem/intune/fundamentals/unlicensed-admins).

 To confirm your Microsoft Intune license or trial, use the following steps: